 The dioecious (having male and female parts on separate plants), scented Flowers are contained in a compound inflorescence that develops at branch ends.
 The apricot coloured, shiny, solitary and inconspicuous Male Flowers are in short, compact capitula (globose or knoblike part, as in particular a dense flat cluster of small flowers or florets, as in the Asteraceae – daisy family) about 5cm long and slightly less wide.
 Small brown bracts are present.
 A circle of leaves surround these bracts.
 The woody, silvery, Female Flower heads may reach a length 10 x 6cm when mature and here, the semi-circular bracts are conspicuous.
 They are silvery with a pinkish tinge.
 Flowers are wind Pollinated.
 In both male and female flowers, the Perianth (the 2 floral envelopes considered together; a collective term for the calyx and corolla) is cylindrical.

-The Fruit on the female tree is a heavy, woody cone containing small, black, egg-shaped Nuts enclosed within the cone scales.
+The Fruit is on the female tree and is a heavy, woody cone containing small, black, egg-shaped Nuts enclosed within the cone scales.
 Hairs attached to the Seed form a wind dispersal mechanism.
 They act like a parachute.
 When the bracts open, the seeds are eventually dispersed by the wind.
 In some cases, it takes a fire to initiate.

 Distribution & Ecology

-This tree is Endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in the RSA in winter rainfall areas and grows on places such as Peninsula Granite Fynbos, Peninsula Shale Renosterveld, Cape Winelands Shale Fynbos, Swartland Shale Renosterveld, Boland Granite Fynbos.
+This tree is Endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in the RSA in winter rainfall areas of the Wetern Cape and grows on places such as Peninsula Granite Fynbos, Peninsula Shale Renosterveld, Cape Winelands Shale Fynbos, Swartland Shale Renosterveld, Boland Granite Fynbos.
 E.g. the eastern slopes of Table Mountain – below the Table Mountain sandstone.
 In these environments it is remarkable resilient against dry times, wind and even surviving mountain fires.
 Trees occur from somewhat above sea level to 330m high.